-As you may already know, in accordance with the latest recommendations from the Australian Dental Association, and to assist in maintaining the safety of our patients and staff, we have deferred all routine dental treatments and restricting appointments to emergencies and the treatment of pain only (level 3 restrictions).
+If you are dealing with a massive toothache, you are still able to come in for an appointment per the latest guidelines from the Australian Dental Association.
+We have deferred all routine dental treatments and restricting appointments to emergencies and the treatment of pain only (level 3 restrictions).
 In light of this, in conjunction with Smile Docs®, we will publishing a series of articles called: “What Can You Do When You Can’t Get To See The Dentist”.
 Okay, let’s begin…

 What To Do If You Have a Huge Toothache